victoraguilarc/wa-reminders/README.md

 1. `make build` to build docker image of the repo.
 2. `make fixtures` to populate database (optional).
-3. `make up` to run development container.
+3. `make up` run development container and open http://localhost:8000 in the browser.
 4. `make debug` to run container in debug mode

 Probably you need to user the following command for another situations.